varshavarsh123/linear-integrated-circuits-/Differential amplifier.md

 From the analysis of graph  we observe that the maximum midband gain is 5.1869dB, and after subtracting 3 dB, the expected gain should be 2.1869dB

+# Inference

+Inference for the MOS Differential Amplifier Experiment

+The experiment analyzed three versions of a MOS differential amplifier:

+1. With Resistor (Rss) as Tail Current Source

+2. With Ideal Current Source (Iss)

+3. With NMOS Transistor (M3) as Tail Current Source

+Expected Outcome:

+The gain should improve as we move from Rss → Iss → NMOS, since a higher tail impedance ideally increases gain.

+Observed Outcome:

+The circuit with Rss had the highest gain instead of the expected increase with Iss or NMOS.

+The gain did not improve significantly with Iss or NMOS.

+Possible Reasons for Deviation

+1. Parasitic Capacitances

+MOSFETs have intrinsic source/drain capacitances that introduce unwanted effects, reducing gain.

+These parasitics impact circuits using current sources (Iss or NMOS) more than simple resistor biasing.

+2. Non-Ideal Tail Current Source

+Ideal Iss should provide infinite impedance, but practical implementations have limitations.

+NMOS as a current source introduces channel-length modulation, reducing its effective impedance.

+3. Mismatch Between Theory and Practical Results

+Theoretical calculations assume ideal MOSFETs, while real MOSFETs suffer from process variations, threshold voltage shifts, and finite output resistance.

+These non-idealities limit the expected performance improvement.

+Conclusion

+The resistor-based circuit performed better than expected, likely due to reduced parasitic effects.

+Current source implementations require optimization to minimize losses.

+For better gain, cascoded current sources or improved biasing techniques may be needed.

+Comparison of MOS Differential Amplifier Configurations

+Expected: Gain should improve as we move from Rss → Iss → NMOS.

+Observed: The resistor-based design (Rss) unexpectedly performed better than both current-source-based designs.

+Main Causes: Practical limitations like MOSFET parasitics, finite output resistance, and non-ideal biasing affected performance.